ynws/twitterBotBase/README.md

 # ruby twitter streaming bot

-## 概要
+## Overview
-twitter streaming APIを用いてデータを集めるひな形
+A template that gathers data using the twitter streaming API

+## Run
+This bot need a twitter access token.
+Please see sample-docker-compose.yml.

+Rewrite the key, and `docker-compose up`